KyleKing/Microduino-IDE/README.md

 4. See links below for sample code and tutorials

 ## FAQ
-If you have any questions feel free to start an issue to the right ->
+If you have any questions feel free to [start an issue](https://github.com/KyleKing/Microduino-IDE/issues)

 ## Guides and Sample Code
 Find sample code here: